clook/click-count/ci_infra/README.md

 * you should be able to log and test on http://staging.click-count.xebia-test
 * you may trigger manually the deploy-prod build (click on it and click on the "+" of top right corner)

+When deploy-prod is over, you should be able to log and check on http://click-count.xebia-test

+Concourse tracks master branch (every minute) so that every push to this branch trigger a new build.

 ## Tech and design
 WIP, see design.txt as now.